HRM-021: Terms and Conditions of University Staff Employment

 Employees in the Executive & Senior Administrative staff category are not covered under the policies for layoff and severance.

 Expectation of Continued Employment (ECE): Administrative and Professional faculty electing to participate in the University Staff Human Resources System, having already earned the Expectation of Continued Employment and categorized as Executive & Senior Administrative Staff (See policy HRM-003: Employment of Administrative or Professional General Faculty Members, Section VII.) will retain ECE status after becoming University Staff.
 As University Staff, these employees retain ECE status, have a limited term appointment, and will normally be reappointed to a term commensurate with the term just completed, so long as the services to the University continue to be of the type and scope requiring the University Staff employee’s high level of professional skills, and the employee maintains a level of productivity and effectiveness expected of such positions.

 Reappointment: University staff holding limited appointments may qualify for reappointment if they meet the performance standards established for them by their supervisors; however, there is no presumption of, or an entitlement to, a reappointment, nor a guarantee of continued employment.
 Reappointment is based upon the current appointment, not previous employment under a different employee status.
 Terms of reappointment are from a minimum of one year to a maximum of five years.
 Any reappointment greater than three years must be approved by the President in advance.

 Those University staff employees holding limited term appointments who are recommended for reappointment should receive written notice within three months prior to the expiration of the appointment.
 If written notice is not received by the expiration of the current appointment, the employee’s term will automatically be extended for one year.
-At the end of the one year extension, if written notice has not yet been provided, the appointment is terminated by UHR.
+At the end of the one-year extension, if written notice has not yet been provided, the appointment is terminated by UVA Human Resources.

-- two years or more should receive notice of non-reappointment 6 months before the expiration of their appointment.
-Regardless of when they receive the written notice, they are entitled to 6 months of employment following that notice.
+- Two years or more should receive notice of non-reappointment six months before the expiration of their current appointment.
+Regardless of when they receive the written notice, they are entitled to six months of employment following that notice.